Harppi/duplicity_backup/README.md

 The map structure may include as many sources as necessary.
 The parameter `src` defines the local path from which Duplicity uploads backups to a directory called `dest` within a Dropbox app.
 Parameters `limit_full` and `limit_retention` may be configured for each source individually.

-Then export the known environment variables:
+Then export the known environment variables.
+Dropbox app key and app secret can be copied from Dropbox App Console, and GPG email, name and passphrase can be defined to one's liking.

 ```
 export DPBX_APP_KEY="..."